PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 bidirectional closure and Transpose-barrier cases bring the suite to 75 passing tests; no model conversion or inference was run.

+The forward channel-last annotation loop in `_apply_feature_last_sequence_layouts()` now uses the same indexed approach.
+It seeds a worklist from tensors already carrying a channel-last layout, visits only their recorded consumers, and enqueues newly annotated rank-three through rank-five outputs.
+The established safe-op allowlist remains unchanged;
+unsupported operators stop propagation.
+This handles non-topological operator order without rescanning the graph.
+Reverse-order-chain and unsafe-boundary fixtures bring the focused suite to 77 passing tests.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC